tedunderwood/GenreProject/python/piketty/readme.md

 manualcoding.py: A script that allows hand-coding of randomly selected snippets to facilitate content analysis of the print run.

 coded.tsv: results of coding

-PlotMoney.R: R script to visualize one aspect of the results, nominal value of money references relative to average yearly wage.

 model_contexts.py: A script that produces training data by asking the user to manually tag snippets, and then trains a regularized logistic regression on those snippets.
 Here I used it to distinguish occurrences of crowns, pounds, etc. that refer to money and those that don't.
 Got roughly 87% accuracy on training data, 5-fold cross-validated.